Disability Support For Children and Adolescents

-Together we help you build your abilities and experience the joy of living.
+Together we help you build your child’s abilities and support them to experience a fulfilling life

-Our Occupational Therapists (OT) work with children and teenagers of all ages, their families and support workers, within their home, school and community environments.
-Using age-appropriate, easy to follow therapies, we work with the whole family so that we can develop joint goals and the outcomes you experience are good for everyone.
+At Ability Action Australia, our Occupational Therapists are experienced in child development, working with children and teenagers of all ages, as well as their families and support workers, in a variety of environments including home, school, and community settings.
+Using age-appropriate, easy to follow therapies, we work with the whole family so that we can develop joint goals and work toward mutually beneficial outcomes.

-Whether you’re wanting to bring your NDIS plan into action, are not sure what you’re entitled to under your plan, or you know your child needs therapy services but are not sure where to begin, Ability Action Australia can help you on your NDIS journey.
+Whether you’re wanting to bring your NDIS plan into action, are not sure what you’re entitled to, or you know your child needs paediatric Occupational Therapy services but are not sure where to begin, Ability Action Australia can help you on your NDIS journey.

 Who can we help?

 We work with young people living with all levels of disability, across the age span.
-Our hard-working, dedicated therapists deliver tailored therapy services that focus on improving quality of life and making everyday life easier.
+Our hard-working, dedicated clinicians deliver tailored services that focus on improving quality of life and making everyday life easier.

-Our team is involved in working with all types of conditions, including:
+Our child and adolescent therapist team is involved in working with all types of conditions, including:

 - Gross motor skills: running, jumping, swimming, bike riding